ElegantEngineeringTech/laravel-translator/README.md

 ];
 ```

-## Translate your strings automatically
+## Automatic Translation

-Before translating anyhting, you must chose and setup a translation service.
+Before translating anything, you must choose and set up a translation service.

 This package includes two services by default:

 -   OpenAI
 -   DeepL

+However, you can create your own service if needed.

-### Setting up OpenAI
+### Setting Up OpenAI

-First configure the OpenAI key in the config file or define the env value:
+First, configure the OpenAI key in the config file or define the environment variables:

 ```php
 return [